-You'll love these easy-to-make German cookie recipes.
+You'll love these traditional German cookie recipes.
 Germany's cooks have a long history of making rich-tasting cookies.
 All-natural, everyday ingredients combine to make treats that are truly delectable with an Old World texture and taste that cannot be compared.
-Enjoy these cookies today!
+Enjoy these easy-to-make cookies today!

 Mom's Recipe Scrapbooks (c.
 1920s)